davidsbond/sse-cluster/README.md

 * Scalability
   * Each node uses [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) to discover more nodes.
 New nodes need only be started with the hostname of a single active node in the cluster.
   * When a node recieves an event, it propagates it to the next node, appending metadata to the message to avoid event duplication
+  * Nodes provide their HTTP port as gossip metadata, allowing connections between nodes that are configured differently from one another.
 * `EventSource` compatibility

   * Using JavaScript, you can use native `EventSource` class to stream events from the broker.
 Below is an example: